 Focal Point Training and Consultancy Ltd (ICO registration Z7887664) is a data controller responsible for processing personal data under the General Data Protection Regulations (GDPR) (Regulation EU 2016/679).

 Our data protection policy and procedures have been developed in line with the requirements of the 1995 European Union Data Protection Directive (Directive 95/46/EC) and the General Data Protection Regulation and applicable national law.

 We collect and process personal data about you when you contact us and purchase our training or coaching services.
 The personal data we process includes:

 2. The legal basis for processing your information

 We process the personal data listed in paragraph 1 above for the following purposes:

 We may also send you direct marketing in relation to our relevant products and services or other products and services provided by us.
-Electronic direct marketing will only be sent where you have given your consent to receive it, or (where this option is permissible) you have been given an opportunity to opt-out.
+Electronic direct marketing may be sent, where we believe there is a legitimate interest to provide you with relevant information on our services or where you have given your consent to receive it.
 You will be able to continue to opt-out of electronic direct marketing at any time by following the instructions in the relevant communication.